musevlt/mpdaf/doc/oldchangelog.rst

 * Refactor common part of PixTable.extract
 * Remove 'ESO PRO' keywords writing in PixTable.
   This was changed a long time ago and is not useful anymore.
-* Allow to extract data from a PixTable with stack numbers.
+* Allow one to extract data from a PixTable with stack numbers.
 * Add a param to PixTable.extract to choose if multiple selection are combined with logical_and (default) or logical_or.
 * Refactor ``get_*`` methods of PixTable.